 The illusory idea of free will blocks us from seeing reality the way it is.
 It also significantly distorts reality.
-While scientists and philosophers agree that free will is a myth, our societies operate as if it exists.
+While scientists and philosophers agree that the popular idea of free will is a myth, our societies still function based on it.

-A good way to explain the illusion of free will is through an optical illusion, and that is why the symbol for the illusion of free will is based on the figure-ground Gestalt principle.
+A good way to explain the illusion of free will is through an optical illusion.
+That is why the symbol for the illusion of free will is based on the figure-ground Gestalt principle.

 Later, it is possible to choose the image consciously, but this is also not a free choice.
-When you are choosing consciously, you are still influenced by many factors that are out of your control.
+When we choose consciously, we are still being influenced by many factors that are out of our control.